National Unity of Hope

 The National Unity of Hope (Unidad Nacional de la Esperanza, UNE) is a populist political party in Guatemala.
-It was founded in 2002 and defined itself as a social-democratic and social-Christian party, but since transformed and is now described as a right-wing party.
+It was founded in 2002 and defined itself as a social democratic and social-Christian/Christian socialist party, but since transformed and is now described as a right-wing party.
 It is the largest political party in Guatemala by the number of members.

 Ideology

 At the time of its founding in 2002, it defined itself as a social-democratic and social-Christian party, but has gradually shifted to the right wing.
 It opposes lifting abortion and same-sex marriage bans in the country.
 However, it supports social programs aimed at uplifting the "forgotten" poor of the country.